Home Christ Family Mission Links Downloads Contact

 The influences which shape our character most powerfully in life are not in the end random accidents but influences which we in fact choose.
 Two of the most powerful of these are the friends we listen to and the books we read.

-Friends: I've learned there is great value in listening to and interacting with a wide range of people and views.
-It's certainly not that we shouldn't associate with negative, cynical or sceptical people or with those who consistently challenge our root commitments.
+I've learned there is great value in listening to and interacting with a wide range of people and views.
+It's certainly not that we shouldn't associate with negative, cynical or skeptical people or with those who consistently challenge our root commitments.
 There is definite value in interacting with such people and others who help us think through our values and commitments.

 In this context of a wide range of friends and associates however it's wise to be deliberate about who we choose to spend most of our time with as those who will mould us most, and particularly the person we marry.
 These choices cannot be made too carefully.
 It is wisdom to choose those we want to become most like with great care, spend time with and learn from them.